- •

 Finding your way to Kythira ferry port

-While we aim to provide the most accurate information, schedules and transport options may change.
-Please let us know if you find any discrepancies so we can assist further.
+While we aim to provide accurate and current information, please note that transportation schedules and options may change.
+If you find any inconsistencies, we appreciate you letting us know through our support channels.

 Exploring Antikythera